 Our Federal School Code (for the FAFSA) is 003932.

 5 days after the FAFSA is completed check your WyoWeb, under the Student Financials Tab, Financial Aid Requirements to see that it has been received by UW.
-If you see multiple red flags you may have been selected for Verification.
+If you see unsatisfied requirements, you may have been selected for Verification.

 This section describes how to apply for financial aid.
-To find out how to begin the process, click here.
+Begin the application process now.

 To receive federal financial aid you must meet conditions and provide documentation if requested to do so.
-For a list of these requirements, click here.
+View these requirements.

 If you make a mistake on the FAFSA, your federal aid can be delayed.
 We see a number of common mistakes that students make, which can be easily avoided.
-For a list of these common pitfalls, click here.
+Avoid these common mistakes.